helenclx/leilukin-site/src/shrines/starwarskotor/resources/kotor1-mod-list.md

 : Tier 1 - Essential

 Leilukin’s Comment
-: I have always preferred the Ebon Hawk camera angle in {% cite "KotOR 2" %}, and disliked the vanilla KotOR 1 version, so I consider this mod essential.
+: I have always preferred the Ebon Hawk camera angle in {% cite "KotOR 2" %}, and disliked the vanilla {% cite "KotOR 1" %} version as the camera is too close to the player character, making it rather difficult to see the surroundings of the Ebon Hawk because of how much the player character takes up the screen, so I consider this mod essential.

 ---